 Cost for Service Credit Purchases

-The cost for purchasing any type of service credit, except previously withdrawn, military service after joining NHRS, and Workers' Compensation, is the full actuarial cost for this service determined by the actuary based on methods and assumptions recommended by the actuary and approved by the NHRS Board of Trustees.
+The cost for purchasing any type of service credit, except previously withdrawn, military service after joining NHRS, employer enrollment oversight, and workers’ compensation, is the full actuarial cost for this service determined by the actuary based on methods and assumptions recommended by the actuary and approved by the NHRS Board of Trustees.

 Payment of Service Credit Purchases